 Is sports betting legal in Florida?

-Sports betting is now in the process of becoming legal in the state of Florida.
+Sports betting is still in the process of becoming legal in the state of Florida but right now there is no specific end in sight to the process.

 On April 23, 2021, Governor Ron DeSantis inked a new 30-year gaming compact with the Seminole Tribe.
 The Florida House passed the new deal in May 2021 and now it awaits federal approval.
 If forthcoming, this should be in July.

-The new compact means the Seminole have the exclusive rights to operate digital betting locally.
+The new compact meant the Seminole had the exclusive rights to operate digital betting locally.
 The state gets guaranteed annual revenues of at least $500million.

-The good news is that statewide online betting is included in the deal.
+The good news was that statewide online betting was included in the deal.
 The bad news is there are only likely to be two skins.
 One of which would go to the Seminole’s Hard Rock brand.

-So while revenues should still be strong, don’t expect a competitive landscape when it comes to odds or signup bonuses.
+While revenues should still be strong when Florida does eventually open up, don’t expect a competitive landscape when it comes to odds or signup bonuses.
 Your choices likely will be pretty limited.

-It is easy to see why Florida did this deal – years of legal battles are now over and much-needed dollars are incoming to help rebuild after COVID-19.
-But from our standpoint the end result is still pretty disappointing.
+It is easy to see why Florida did its 2021 deal – years of legal battles appeared at that stage to be over, and much-needed tax dollars would help it rebuild after COVID.

-This isn’t New Jersey going all in and driving huge revenues with a slew of operators getting licensed.
-It’s effectively a monopoly and they are seldom great for business.
+This wasn’t New Jersey going all in and driving huge revenues with a slew of operators getting licensed.
+It would effectively have been a monopoly and they are seldom great for business.

 Legal sports betting near Florida